CoteDave/CoteDave.github.io/ts_call_center.md

 * Batch ETL pipeline to refresh offered call volume

 ### 2. Model
-* Ensemble of FbProphet, ThymeBoost and a custom model to learn temporal structure and calculate the forecast.
+* Forcasting: Ensemble of FbProphet, ThymeBoost and a custom model to learn temporal structure and calculate the forecast.
-* ErlangC algorithm
+* Workforce Planinng: ErlangC algorithm

 [Back](https://cotedave.github.io/)